techidaily/site-android-transfer/source/_posts/top-6-ways-to-transfer-text-messages-from-huawei-nova-y71-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 In that regard, using a third-party solution such as Dr.Fone allows you complete freedom to do whatever you want and whenever you want, and even so, Dr.Fone is a great tool to have in one’s arsenal to use every day.
 How?
 Because not only does Dr.Fone allow you to transfer contacts from one Android device to another, you have complete freedom to mix the Huawei Nova Y71 devices in all possible ways.
 So, if you want to transfer from Samsung to Xiaomi, you can do that.
 You want to transfer from Xiaomi to Samsung, Dr.Fone does that.
 Transfer from Apple iPhone to Xiaomi?
 Yes!
 Xiaomi or Samsung to Apple iPhone?
 You bet, all supported!
 And with a clean, easy-to-use interface that does the job quickly and safely.

-### II.III: Transfer Contacts from Huawei Nova Y71 to Other Android Devices Using Dr.Fone - Phone Transfer

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/o-sRtqHdEYY?si=NMTMQVxJsUaoguqh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+### II.III: Transfer Contacts from Huawei Nova Y71 to Other Android Devices Using Dr.Fone - Phone Transfer

 ### Video Tutorial: How to Transfer Data from Huawei Nova Y71 to Other Android Devices